-ORALITY collaborators is a ministry registered in the Philippines under the legal name Institutes for Orality Strategies, Inc. (I-OS).
-It is a collaborative effort to empower the excluded majority through training & research.
-I-OS equips communicators of the transforming Word using oral principles & methods, the same way Jesus taught and continues to speak today.
+In partnership with networks, ministries, seminaries, and individuals we empower the excluded majority through training & research.
+Our goal is to equip communicators of the transforming Word using oral principles & methods, the same way Jesus taught and continues to speak today.

 Training

-orality on academic and grassroots levels and providing tools and resources.
+We engage in research on academic and grassroots levels and provide tools and resources.

 Meet the Team

-The I-OS core team of orality experts and practitioners.
+The core team of orality experts and practitioners.

 Charles B. Madinger, PhD